-An invasive species in BC, such as Goldfish, is an organism that has been introduced, intentionally or accidentally, to a new area and spreads, causing negative environmental and economic impacts.
+An invasive species in BC, such as Goldfish, is an organism that has been introduced, intentionally or accidentally, to a new area and spreads, causing negative environmental, economic, and social impacts.
 Invasive species can outcompete native species for their basic needs such as food, shelter, and space.